-The Animal Management Option emphasizes the business, economic and science-based practical management aspects of animal production and care of animals.
+The Animal Science, Technology, and Production Option emphasizes the business, economic and science-based practical management aspects of animal production and care of animals.
 This option is recommended for students preparing to work in agricultural animal production, companion animal care, or agribusiness.

 The Pre-veterinary/Science Option places emphasis on basic science courses.
 This option is recommended for students planning to attend graduate school, apply to the professional program leading to the Doctor of Veterinary Medicine or other post-baccalaureate degree, or work in technical or specialized areas of animal science, such as extension, academia, research, technical consulting, or laboratory research.

 Many opportunities outside the classroom are available for students to further their educational experiences.
 Animal Sciences students are strongly encouraged to participate as part-time employees in the livestock centers, or in research and teaching programs within the department.
 Opportunities are available to students for on-the-job training in professional internships within diverse segments of the agricultural, companion animal, veterinary, biomedical, or research sectors.
 The department offers experiential learning opportunities with dairy cattle, beef cattle, and swine that allow students to practice decision making and management skills.
 Active student clubs within the Department of Animal Sciences, the College of Agricultural, Human, and Natural Resource Sciences, and the university community provide students with both professional and social contacts with faculty and other students.
 Departmental and college scholarships are available based on ability, financial need and interest.

 Animal Sciences courses are attractive to students in other majors and from any background.
 Animal Sciences courses broaden a student’s knowledge of applied and basic biology, agriculture and the environment, and society in general.
 Many students find that obtaining a minor in Animal Sciences complements and adds depth to other majors.